South Vietnam: Government, politics, and civil society

 In June 1965, Kỳ's influence over the ruling military government was solidified when he forced civilian prime minister Phan Huy Quát from power.
 Often praising aspects of Western culture in public, Ky was supported by the United States and its allied nations, though doubts began to circulate among Western officials by 1966 on whether or not Ky could maintain stability in South Vietnam.
 A repressive leader, Ky was greatly despised by his fellow countrymen.
 In early 1966, protesters influenced by popular Buddhist monk Thích Trí Quang attempted an uprising in Quang's hometown of Da Nang.
 The uprising was unsuccessful and Ky's repressive stance towards the nation's Buddhist population continued.
+In 1967, Kỳ decided to form a representative government and to ratify a constitution based on that of the United States and granting basic liberal democratic freedoms, like freedom of speech, press and association.
+The motives behind Kỳ launching democratization are unclear: there was no apparent pressure from the US to democratize; while the civil society was relatively strong, it wasn't strong enough to challenge the power of the army.
+Like many other army leaders, Kỳ himself did not value democracy and believed that authoritarianism was necessary for South Vietnam to survive.